 Some even appear on streaming services for free after their respective theatrical windows.

-So, unless you’re absolutely dying to see a certain new release, exercising a little bit of patience can pay off in a big way.
+So, unless you’re dying to see a certain new release, exercising a little bit of patience can pay off in a big way.

 Wait for Video Game Flash Sales